apache/druid/docs/configuration/index.md

 ###### `fillCapacityWithCategorySpec`

 This strategy is a variant of `fillCapacity`, which supports `workerCategorySpec` instead of an `affinityConfig`.
-The usage is the same with _equalDistributionWithCategorySpec_ strategy.
+The usage is the same as `equalDistributionWithCategorySpec` strategy.
-This strategy can't work with `AutoScaler` since the behavior is undefined.
+This strategy doesn't work with `AutoScaler` since the behavior is undefined.

 |Property|Description|Default|
 |--------|-----------|-------|